mohashyne/MSalyhu_portfolio/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->

-**This is the portfolio for Muhammad Aminu Salihu as a Software Developer**
+# 📖 MSalyhu-Portfolio <a name="about-project"></a>

+**MSalyhu-Portfolio** is a project that has information about Muhammad Aminu Salihu, it  contains his work , skills and professionalism.

 ## 🛠 Built With <a name="built-with"></a>